-I am grateful to Dr. William Bowers, Dr. William E. Conner, Dr. G. B. Edwards, Dr. Thomas Eisner, Michael Goetz, Randy Grant, Dr. Henry E. Hagedorn, Martine Rahier, and Dr. David B. Richman for their respective contributions to this study.
+I am grateful to Dr. William Bowers, Dr. William E. Conner, Dr. G. B. Edwards, Dr. Thomas Eisner, Michael Goetz, Randy Grant, Dr. Henry E. Hagedorn, Dr. Jerrold Meinwald, Martine Rahier, and Dr. David B. Richman for their respective contributions to this study.
 I would also like to thank Dr. Hugh Dingle for sharing his creative interest in Oncopeltus when I was on a fellowship at the University of Iowa (1975-1976), and also Dr. C. Y. Shih for his assistance with SEM microscopy work completed with the support of a research grant from the Graduate College at the University of Iowa.
-Most of this research was conducted at the Irving Langmuir Laboratory of the Department of Neurobiology and Behavior at Cornell University in Ithaca, New York, as part of a program to investigate the chemical defenses of Oncopeltus fasciatus (1978-1979).